vsomaai/angularweb/README.md

 and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`yarn run e2e`) in a second one.

 For more information, refer to the [Running tests page][].

-## Using Docker to simplify development (optional)

-You can use Docker to improve your JHipster development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
-For example, to start a mysql database in a docker container, run:

-    docker-compose -f src/main/docker/mysql.yml up -d

-To stop it and remove the container, run:

-    docker-compose -f src/main/docker/mysql.yml down

-You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:

-    ./mvnw package -Pprod dockerfile:build

-Then run:

-    docker-compose -f src/main/docker/app.yml up -d

-For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## Continuous Integration (optional)

-To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
-Consult the [Setting up Continuous Integration][] page for more information.

 [JHipster Homepage and latest documentation]: http://www.jhipster.tech
 [JHipster 4.10.2 archive]: http://www.jhipster.tech/documentation-archive/v4.10.2